James Purnell: In government

 In 2003, Purnell became Parliamentary Private Secretary (PPS) to Ruth Kelly in the Cabinet Office, and in December 2004 he joined the Government as a Whip in the government reshuffle following the resignation of David Blunkett.

-After Labour was returned to power in the 2005 general election, he was appointed to the position of Parliamentary Under-Secretary of State for Creative Industries and Tourism in the Department for Culture, Media and Sport, where he was in charge of preparing the legislation that liberalised the alcohol licensing laws of England and Wales and created tax breaks for the film industry.
+After Labour was returned to power in the 2005 general election, he was appointed to the position of Parliamentary under-secretary of state for Creative Industries and Tourism in the Department for Culture, Media and Sport, where he was in charge of preparing the legislation that liberalised the alcohol licensing laws of England and Wales and created tax breaks for the film industry.
 In May 2006, he was promoted to be Minister of State for Pensions in the Department for Work and Pensions, replacing Stephen Timms.

 In 2007, he was named Consumer Champion of the Year by Which? magazine for his work on pensions.
 Which? cited his "commitment to consumers in the development of the national pensions saving scheme", particularly for listening to stakeholders and for his contributions to the personal accounts for low and middle earners.

 In June 2007, Purnell entered the Cabinet as the Secretary of State for Culture, Media and Sport; he was its youngest member.
 He was promoted to Work and Pensions Secretary after the resignation of Peter Hain on 24 January 2008.

-Faked photograph

-In September 2007 Tameside General Hospital inserted Purnell into a photograph, as part of a press release for a Private Finance Initiative (PFI) deal.
-Tameside Trust claimed that he agreed to the insertion being late for the original photo call, Purnell denied this.
-Tom Levitt, a Labour MP who was present for the photoshoot, stated that he and other MPs left a gap for Purnell when the photograph was taken, knowing that Purnell's image would be added.

-Interest on crisis loans proposal
+In September 2007, a Tameside General Hospital press release for a PFI deal in September 2007 included a photograph with an image of Purnell digitally inserted, which Purnell denied having to agreed to.
 In December 2008, Purnell proposed charging interest on crisis loans to the unemployed and pensioners made by the Department for Work and Pensions, which were interest-free, at a rate of up to 26.8% per annum.
-This was met with great hostility and was blocked by the intervention of the prime minister, Gordon Brown.
+This was met with great hostility and was blocked by the intervention of Gordon Brown.